jiangyuinsar/T-rate/README.md

 `Trate.py` contains the reusable T-rate core functions, including the forward model, likelihood functions, posterior extraction, and plotting utilities.
 For most users, `Trate.py` should be treated as a library file.

-The `run_T_rate_inversion_*.py` files are user-facing driver scripts.
-New experiments should be created by copying and editing one of these driver scripts.
+The `run_T_rate_inversion_example.py` file is the user-facing driver script.
+New experiments can be created by copying and editing this script.

 ---